Injunctions for Protection in Pinellas County

 The Sheriff of the Pinellas County Sheriff’s Office has jurisdiction to serve process in all dating, domestic, repeat, and sexual violence and stalking injunction cases.
 Sections 741.30(8)(a)(1), 784.046(8)(a)(1), and 784.0485(8)(a)(1), Florida Statutes, provided that the Chief Judge, in consultation with the Sheriff, may authorize a law enforcement agency within the Chief Judge’s jurisdiction to effectuate this type of service.

-In 1996, the Chief Judge, after consultation with the Pinellas County Sheriff, authorized certain municipal police departments to effect service of process during a call for municipal police services when the petitioner had a certified copy of the injunction.
+In 1996, after consultation with the Pinellas County Sheriff, the Chief Judge authorized certain municipal police departments to effect service of process during a call for municipal police services when the petitioner had a certified copy of the injunction.

-Administrative Order 2000-37 authorized all municipal police departments located in Pinellas County to serve a domestic violence injunction or a repeat violence injunction when provided a certified copy of the injunction by the petitioner upon arriving at a call for police service.
+Administrative Order 2000-37 authorized all municipal police departments in Pinellas County to serve a domestic violence injunction or a repeat violence injunction when provided a certified copy of the injunction by the petitioner upon arriving at a call for police service.

-Administrative Order 2012-055 authorized all municipal police departments located in Pinellas County to serve injunctions against dating, domestic, repeat, and sexual violence and stalking when provided a certified copy of the injunction by the petitioner upon arriving at a call for police service.
+Administrative Order 2012-055 authorized all municipal police departments in Pinellas County to serve injunctions against dating, domestic, repeat, and sexual violence and stalking when provided a certified copy of the injunction by the petitioner upon arriving at a call for police service.

-Under the order, municipal police departments located in Pinellas County and their individual sworn officers are hereby authorized to effect service of process in lieu of the Pinellas County Sheriff’s Department when provided a certified copy of an injunction against dating, domestic, repeat, or sexual violence, or stalking by the petitioner upon arriving at a call for police service.
+Under the order, municipal police departments located in Pinellas County and their individual sworn officers are hereby authorized to effect service of process instead of the Pinellas County Sheriff’s Department when provided a certified copy of an injunction against dating, domestic, repeat, or sexual violence, or stalking by the petitioner upon arriving at a call for police service.

 Nothing in the administrative order changes the existing policy that gives primary responsibility for the service of dating, domestic, repeat, and sexual violence, and stalking injunctions in Pinellas County to the Pinellas County Sheriff.